Krittinai/KRIITT/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 👋 Hi, I’m @krssy
-🐱 My name's Krittinai Kaeomaroeng (Palm)
+🐱 My name is Krittinai Kaeomaroeng (Palm)